While we don't have a specific commandment to celebrate Christmas, we do have Scriptural justification to celebrate Christ's birth.

 When my kids celebrate my birthday by making me a card, giving me a gift, or telling me something kind, I don't frown and say, "Stop it!
 I never commanded you to celebrate.
 Return the presents!
 Stop the kind comments!"
 No. I rejoice all the more that they would freely decide to celebrate and rejoice all on their own.

 As followers of Jesus Christ celebrate Jesus's birth this Christmas with singing, with thankfulness, with generosity, kindness, giving gifts, etc. I am confident that God is delighted with the celebration.
 The angel told the shepherds, "Do not be afraid, for behold I bring you good news of a great joy [sounds like reason to celebrate] which shall be for all the people [sounds like you and me!]; for today in the city of David there has been born for you a Savior, who is Christ the Lord" (Luke 2:10-11).

-I pray that all of you who visit this blog and our website have a very merry, blessed, joy-filled Christmas celebrating along with the angels "His indescribable gift!"
-(2 Cor.
-9:15).
+A Savior being born to rescue humanity from our sin!?
+What a reason to celebrate!
+I pray you have a very blessed, Christ-focused Christmas celebrating with the angels "His indescribable gift!"
+(2 Corinthians 9:15).